RomaricS/sportyLeagues/README.md

 A cutting-edge single-page application built with **Angular 20** showcasing sports leagues from around the world.
 Built with modern architectural patterns, performance optimizations, and enterprise-grade development practices.

+This project used Claude for the UI/UX part and theming, but also helped with code completion and documentation generation.

 ## 🚀 Live Demo

 Navigate to `http://localhost:4200/` after running the development server.